bigandy/big-andy.co.uk/content/plugins/reveal-ids-for-wp-admin-25/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Showing ID columns for plugins that register non-public post types and taxonomies

+= 1.5.2 =
+* Workaround for third-party plugin incompatibilities

+= 1.5.1 =
+* Sortable columns for users listing on multisite/network

+= 1.5.0 =
+* Full support for multisite
+* Code cleanup

+= 1.4.7 =
+* WordPress 4.7 compatibility
+* PHP 7 compatibility

+= 1.4.6.2 =
+* Added ukrainian localization (Thanks to Alisa Bagrii!)

+= 1.4.6.1 =
+* Backend cleanup
+* Added uninstall.php

+= 1.4.6 =
+* Fixed an issue that caused a redirection loop in some environments

 = 1.4.5 =
 * Fixed a 'Redefining already defined constructor' bug that occured on several configurations
 * Prepwork for Language Packs